ngjunsiang/laymansguide-src/season2/issue014/issue014.md

 Some developers like to work “close to the metal”; they write **low-level code**.
 They often have a deep understanding of the hardware they are working on and the algorithms that are being used, and are able to write code that is lean and efficient.
 They may be able to speed up a function by a few thousand times by rewriting it in low-level code!
 But this is tedious work to maintain, and can’t be done for an entire software project, so such code is often employed in strategic areas only.

 To manage low-level code, developers write compilers, interpreters, and debuggers that compile or interpret high-level instructions and break them down into lower-level instructions that get run instead.
-This makes it possible to write `open('file.txt','r')` and be able to open a text file without having to know all the code required to make it happen. **High-level code** is what most people learn when they learn programming, because it enables them to do cool things quickly without needing to understand all the intricate details; high-level code **abstracts** away the detail of low-level code and handle it for the developer.
+This makes it possible to write high-level code like `open('file.txt','r')` and be able to open a text file without having to know all the low-level code required to make it happen. **High-level code** is what most people learn when they learn programming, because it enables them to do cool things quickly without needing to understand all the intricate details; high-level code **abstracts** away the detail of low-level code and handle it for the developer.

 Low-level code and high-level code are not a classification; they are a sliding scale.
 You can place different programming languages on this scale to indicate what level of abstraction they work at.